TechDocsStudio/pushfeedback-docs/docs/security/checklist.md

 - [ ] **Use secure API key storage**: Store API keys in environment variables, encrypted configuration files, or dedicated secrets management systems (e.g., AWS Secrets Manager, Azure Key Vault, HashiCorp Vault).
 Never hardcode keys in your application code or commit them to version control.

 - [ ] **Deactivate unused tokens**: Immediately disable any tokens that are no longer in use to prevent unauthorized access.

-Completing this checklist ensures that your PushFeedback integration is secure, protecting data integrity and meeting compliance standards.